Pelochos/Pelochos/README.md

 ## 🗃PROJECTS🗃
+- **🌗Light/Dark Mode Switcher**<br>
+  A minimalist haiku display with a dark mode toggle.
+Built entirely with vanilla JavaScript, the interface is dynamically generated and styled using reusable JS objects.
+Demonstrates clean DOM manipulation, separation of concerns and theme switching logic using a simple, readable approach.🌗
 - **🗂️Tab Selector JS**<br>
   A lightweight tabbed content interface built with semantic HTML, modular CSS, and vanilla JavaScript.
-Features animated transitions, accessible structure, and a clear separation of concerns.
+Features animated transitions, accessible structure and a clear separation of concerns.
 Designed as a learning project to explore DOM manipulation and UI state management.🗂️
 - **🔐Responsive Login Page UI**<br>
   Clean, accessible login interface built with semantic HTML and modular CSS.
 Features scalable layout, visual hierarchy and mobile-first design principles.
 Follows accesibility and modern UX best practices🔐
 - **🌡️Celsius-Fahrenheit Converter**<br>